 You are in great company - although you may feel alone - there are actually quite a few of us worldwide.
 It's about time we coordinated.
 Join this meet up to chat to other people who are doing the same job as you, exchange advice on how to manage tricky problems and situations, and have fun.

 This meet up is open to everyone - whether you are an aspiring ethicist or an established one, and to those who work in all industries.

 Our community meets (virtually) on the second Thursday of every month in the evening (European time).
 These events include a provocation, a Q&A, coordinated discussion topics and serendipitous networking.

 Each month we invite a speaker to present a provocation at the start of our meet up.
-Have a look through some of our previous guest speakers below:
+Have a look through some of our previous and future guest speakers below:

 Christine Jakobson is an ethics researcher and consultant.
 Christine is a doctoral candidate at the University of Cambridge where her research is at the intersection of aesthetics, moral and political philosophy.
 She is also a senior ethics consultant at Principia Advisory where she advises clients across Silicon Valley, international banking and top-tier global professional services on culture, responsible innovation and ethical use.